Avatar: The Last Airbender – The Search: Part Three

-In the past, Ursa returns to Hira's and meets Noren, who reveals himself to be Ikem.
+In the past, Ursa returns to Hira'a and meets Noren, who reveals himself to be Ikem.
 Ikem explains that he had disappeared into Forgetful Valley after becoming unable to live with the sorrowful treatment he received from all the townspeople as a result of Ursa's disappearance.
 While there, he encountered the Mother of Faces, who gave him the face of Noren, allowing him to return to Hira'a and live there in the anonymity that he desired.
 He offers to take Ursa to receive a new face.

 In the present, Azula battles with the rest of the group before Aang rejoins them, having convinced the Mother of Faces to travel to the pool at which the group is assembled, rather than the one selected by the wolf.
 The spirit agrees to grant one request from the group before disappearing for the rest of the season.
 Zuko intends to let Misu ask the Mother of Faces to help Rafa, but before he can do so, Azula demands that the spirit reveal where Ursa is.
 The Mother of Faces says that Ursa had visited her years ago to receive a new face, which she reveals to be that of Noriko.
 Realizing that Noriko is really Ursa, Azula leaves to kill her, with Zuko and Sokka following her.

 Having granted her customary one request, the Mother of Faces prepares to depart, despite Misu and Aang's efforts to have her grant a second favor.
 Angered at their perceived ingratitude, the Mother of Faces summons the animal spirits of Forgetful Valley in an attempt to force them to leave.
 In the chaos, Rafa's mask is knocked off, revealing that Rafa's face was not disfigured but instead taken by Koh the Face Stealer, whom the Mother of Faces reveals to be her son.
 Repentant, the spirit restores Rafa's face and agrees to help Aang repair the relationship between Ursa and her children.